directus/directus/docs/contributing/running-locally.md

 ### Upload/Extensions Folder

 If you are using the local storage driver, your files will upload to `/api/uploads`.
-If you are locally developing extensions from the extensions folder, that folder should located at `/api/extensions`.
+If you are locally developing extensions from the extensions folder, that folder should be located at `/api/extensions`.

 ## 6. Initialize the database